-Waiting list for the incoming Year 7
+Waiting list for the incoming Reception

-Parents / carers can ask for their child's name to be put on a waiting list for the academy.
-The waiting list will be maintained by Harrow Council Admissions Team on behalf of the academy trust from the offer date (1 March 2020).
+Parents / carer's can ask for their child's name to be put on a waiting list for the academy.
+The waiting list will be maintained by Harrow Council Admissions Team on behalf of the academy trust from the offer date (16th April 2021 until the end of the academic year).

-The waiting list will give priority in accordance with the admissions criteria.
+The waiting list will give priority in accordance with the admissions criteria, not a 'first come first served' basis.
 Any places that become available will be filled in priority order from the waiting list or late applicants.
 Whenever an applicant is removed from or added to the waiting list, the list will be reordered in accordance with the oversubscription criteria.